 The starting point in the survey design is to select a balance between the area, the depth, and the filter coverage.
-Next come the question of how to split the total integration time for each filter into different exposures, i.e. to select DITs, NDITs, microstepping and jittering patterns (see the discussion in Sec.
-6.1.2).
+Once this decision is made, the user should run the Survey Area Definition Tool (SADT) to determine the number of tiles necessary to cover the survey area.
+Note that the tile pattern, selected in the SADT must not be changed in P2PP because the AO/AG reference stars selected in the SADT are suitable only for that tile pattern; they will not be valid for another tile pattern, and the change will cause the OB to fail during execution!
+Next, comes the question of how to split the total integration time for each filter into different exposures, i.e. to select DITs, NDITs, microstepping and jitter patterns (see the discussion in Sec.
+7.1.2).
 Finally, the user has to decide on the sequence in which the various observations will be obtained.
-For example, the filter rotation is relatively slow, (~21-40 sec for a filter exchange; see Sec.
-6.8.5) and it might be more efficient to combine the observations of a few nearby tiles in the same filter in one scheduling container group that will likely lead to their consecutive execution, rather than to change the filter, and to re-observe the same tile multiple times.
+For example, the filter rotation is relatively slow, ( $\sim$ 21-40 sec for a filter exchange; see Sec.
+7.7) and it might be more efficient to combine the observations of a few nearby tiles in the same filter in one scheduling container group that will likely lead to their consecutive execution, rather than to change the filter, and to re-observe the same tile multiple times.
 However, this strategy may leave the user waiting for some time before the observations in all filters of each tile are collected, and it will not ensure nearly-simultaneous multi-band photometry.
 The order in which various filters are observed in a tile should be optimized to shorten the filter wheel movements (see Sec.
-5.3 for the filter order).
+6.3 for the filter order).
 The individual steps in this sequence of decisions are intertwined, and often can not be separated as clearly as described in this example.